DataVolumeXYZ/DataVolumeXYZ/_posts/2023-03-22-DataDojo-PowerBI-CommunityOfPractice-01.md

 1. Anyone who is interested in learning how to use Power BI to help their business unit make better use of its data can become a Data Dojo member.
 2. Members are welcome to attend as many (or as few) of our workshops as they like.
 3. Members are encouraged to share their Power BI knowledge and experience with the group, though no one is required to do so.
-4. We facilitate knowledge sharing primarily through two channels:
+4. We facilitate the sharing of Power BI knowledge primarily through two channels:
   * Interactive workshops (either in-person or online via Zoom).
   * A private Yammer group where members can ask questions, share ideas, and collaborate on projects.
 5. The only "stupid question" in the Data Dojo is the one that goes unasked.